 The Italian region of Lombardy is Italy's largest and economically most important region.
 It is considered by many to have the most advanced regional identification program.
 95% of its population uses the card mainly for

-transportation, loyalty programs, fuel purchases, electronic payments, and digital television services are also available but less popular or still in pilot phase.
+eHealthcare applications.
+Complementary government and private services and functions such as transportation, loyalty programs, fuel purchases, electronic payments, and digital television services are also available but less popular.

 Partnering with Actalis, an IT company based in Milan, Gemalto has been delivering the new generation dual interface smart regional service cards (CRS: Carta Regionale dei Servizi ) since 2009.

 Lombardia Informatica, the final customer, is the regional public IT company whose missions are to innovate, increase the regional system’s productivity through Information technology and improve the citizen’s quality of life and Lombard companies’ competitiveness.

-From card manufacturing, embedding and personalization including a certificate to postal delivery, Gemalto delivered over 6 million cards in less than 6 months (September 2010 – February 2011) and over 9 million up to now.
+From card manufacturing, embedding and personalization including a certificate to postal delivery, Gemalto delivered over 6 million cards in less than six months (September 2010 – February 2011) and over 9 million up to now.

-Most advanced eHealth system in Europe
+A most advanced eHealth system in Europe

 Privacy and data security are derived from the use of a virtual private network.
-The implementation of application layers allows for the encryption of the information exchanged, the identification, authentication and authorization of the users, electronic signature all in compliance with the Italian data protection policy.
+The implementation of application layers allows for the encryption of the information exchanged, the identification, authentication, and authorization of the users, electronic signature all in compliance with the Italian data protection policy.